FahimFBA/teebay/README.md

    - `npx prisma generate`: Generates the Prisma client based on your schema
    - `npx prisma migrate dev`: Applies all pending migrations and creates a new one if there are schema changes

+   IMPORTANT: Always run these commands after pulling new changes or when switching branches to ensure your database schema is up-to-date.

    If you encounter any issues, try the following steps:

    a.
 Reset the database (this will delete all data):